0 Part Course |

 Procedures Upon Receiving a Model

-Any analysis performed on a model is nonsense if the model itself is nonsense or if it has material errors.
-There is no shortcut to model audit - to ensure that there are no errors at all - every unique formula in the model would have to be checked.
-But Model Review is a procedure that allows a recipient to discover if the model has credibility within a maximum time-frame of 30-40 minutes.
+Any analysis performed on a model is meaningless if the model itself is flawed or contains material errors.
+There is no shortcut to model audit and to ensure no errors at all; every unique formula in the model has to be checked.
+Model Review is a procedure that allows the recipient to assess a model's credibility within a maximum time frame of 30-40 minutes.

 Analysis

 Models are built to be subjected to analysis.
-The precise detail and nature of the analysis will change from transaction to transaction.
-A well-built model has sitting on top of it a single worksheet where the analyst spends all of his/her time, controlling the inputs, observing the outputs and driving the functionality – scenarios, sensitivities or break-evens.
-If the analyst ever needs to leave the Analysis worksheet the model hasn’t been built properly.
+The precise detail and nature of the analysis will change between transactions.
+A well-built model has sitting on top, a single worksheet where the analyst spends all of their time, controlling inputs, observing outputs and driving functionality; scenarios, sensitivities or break-evens.
+If the analyst ever needs to leave the Analysis worksheet, the model hasn’t been built properly.

-Our trainer has a unique blend of experience in Law, Corporate Banking, Investment Banking, Corporate Financial Management, General Project Financing Management and Workout.
-He has gained a worldwide reputation for the quality and depth of his training courses which have been developed and presented over 20+ years.
+Redcliffe’s course leader has a unique blend of experience in Law, Corporate Banking, Investment Banking, Corporate Financial Management, General Project Financing Management and Workout.
+He has gained a worldwide reputation for the quality and depth of training developed and presented over 20+ years.

-• He trained as a lawyer at Cambridge and the Middle Temple and was called to the English bar.
+• This expert was called to the English bar having trained as a lawyer at Cambridge and the Middle Temple.

-• 5 years with an American bank (Chase), the world’s largest financier of oil & gas projects, as a corporate relationship manager in New York and London.
-In the 5 years in this role, he was exposed to the development of the North Sea projects and petrochemicals.
+• He spent 5 years as a corporate relationship manager in New York and London with American Bank Chase, the world’s largest financier of oil & gas projects.
+Here, he was exposed to the development of the North Sea projects and petrochemicals.

-• 6 years of investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), primarily involved in mergers and acquisitions and corporate restructurings.
+• With 6 years of investment banking in Hong Kong and London (Wardley, the investment bank subsidiary of HSBC), he was primarily involved in mergers and acquisitions and corporate restructurings.

-• 6 years as CFO of a public group with a joint head office in the United States and Australia.
-In this role he was engaged in some 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.
+• Our specialist spent 6 years as CFO of a public group with a joint head office in the USA and Australia.
+He was engaged in some 35 acquisitions, over 20 equity raisings and a large number of complex financings, many structured on a limited recourse basis.

-• 18 months of being responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.
+• For 18 months, he was responsible for the ‘workout’ of a company in severe financial difficulties, appointed as General Manager by KPMG.

-This project finance modelling training course is fairly compact, covering all aspects from the modelling of the construction phase of the project to the operations (a power generation project is used as the platform for this, the financing, and the Analysis worksheets).
-The project finance modelling course also covers the procedures for investigating the receipt of a model prepared by others, to verify its integrity.
+Training fits perfectly across two days, covering all necessary aspects.
+From modelling of the project's construction phase to the operations (a power generation project is used as the platform for this, the financing, and the Analysis worksheets).
+Sessions also cover procedures for investigating receipt of a model prepared by others, to verify its integrity.

-Where the financing is done with limited recourse to the company behind the project, the financing is dependent solely on the cash flows generated by the individual project itself.
-It becomes critical that the modelling is done to a high standard.
-In particular, the model will need to test for the volatility of the cash flows.
-It is not the base case that kills, but the occurrence of conditions other than the base case over the life of the project.
+Where financing is carried out with limited recourse to the company behind the project, it’s dependent solely on the cash flows generated by the individual project itself.
+High standards of modelling are now critical and, in particular, are required to test for the volatility of cash flows.
+It’s not the base case that kills, but the occurrence of conditions other than the base case over the life of the project.

-2. Quantification of the cash flow impact if those risks occur
+2. Quantification of the cash flow impacts if those risks occur.

 3. Structuring the transaction to safeguard it from the potential occurrence of those risks.